kirilcvetkov92/Advanced-Lane-Detection/README.md

 ### 2 Pipeline (Test images)

 #### 2.1 Example of applying undistortion on image
 Distortion correction that was calculated via camera calibration has been correctly applied to each image.
-An example of a distortion corrected image is included below
+An example of a distortion-corrected image is included below
 ![image1]